 - Well suited to B2B ad campaigns

 In third place, Facebook Ads offers a very different but still appealing ad network package.
-While Google and Microsoft Ads are both based on search, Facebook Ads focuses instead on demographic targeting.
+While Google and Microsoft Ads are both based on search, Facebook Ads focus instead on demographic targeting.

-This means that a user doesn’t have to be actively searching to activate your ad.
-Instead, you can get your ad seen in two of the biggest social media feeds.
+This means a user doesn’t have to actively search to activate your ad.
+Instead, you can get your ad seen on two of the biggest social media feeds.

-Ads can also show in Facebook Messenger and on the Facebook Audience Network.
+Ads can also show on Facebook Messenger and on the Facebook Audience Network.
 This is mostly focused on ads within apps.
 So if your business is apps or the kind of thing that targets the users of apps, you could be looking at a good option here.

-But it’s that option to advertise in Instagram or Facebook’s feed that is really powerful.
+But it’s that option to advertise on Instagram or Facebook’s feed that is really powerful.

 Facebook’s algorithms give you the opportunity to really target specific demographics and interests.
-And, as you’re not actually showing in search results, you paid ads appear more like native content.
+And, as you’re not actually showing in search results, your paid ads appear more like native content.

 One thing to bear in mind is that Facebook Ads, and ads on the FB network, will need to be quite visual.
-No text only search results here.
-Shareable, well framed and with catchy, clickable content is what Facebook is all about.
+No text, only search results here.
+Shareable, well-framed, catchy, clickable content is what Facebook is all about.

 The average CPC for Facebook Ads tends to be lower than Google and Bing, with around $1.72 being the average.